Twisted Superfields: Quantum Effective potential

 In \cite{seiberg-witten,seiberg-duality,intriligator-seiberg,Nonpert-SQCD-1,Nonpert-SQCD-2,Nonpert-SQCD-Talk}, it is shown how holomorphy and symmetry arguments can be used to determine the exact superpotential terms that get generated nonperturbatively for Supersymmetric QCD (SQCD) at low energies.
 That analysis is anchored in the fact that SQCD is an asymptotically free theory with an ultraviolet renormalization group fixed point.

-The U(3)xU(3) theory of this paper has Abelian groups, so it does not appear to be asymptotically free (at least from the perspective of the normal gauge theory derived from the superspace gauge theory).
+The U(3)xU(3) theory of this paper has Abelian groups, so it not entirely asymptotically free.
 However, in this appendix it is implicitly assumed that this theory is an effective theory of a more general asymptotically free theory, applicable above the unification scale.
 With that assumption in hand, this appendix makes arguments similar to those used for SQCD and proposes general features of nonperturbative superpotential terms.

 It is possible that instanton calculations could be employed to determine the exact nonperturbative superpotential terms for this model, but that is outside the scope of this paper.
-Instead, functional forms of terms are proposed, and the effective couplings are left as free parameters to fit experimental data.
+Instead, allowed functional forms of terms are derived, and then the magnitude of the quantum-generated couplings that would be required for this model to fit experimental data are phenomenologically identified.

 The first step in deriving the effective superpotential terms is to specify the beta function for the two SU(3) groups, evaluated for the case where all tree-level masses and superpotential couplings are zero.
 The beta function for an SU(N) theory is: